CLASSICAL EDUCATION METHOD

-Accepting full-time kindergarten through 8th grade students this year.
-High school students can take single classes based on request and demand.
-Plan to add high school grades each consecutive school year.
+Accepting full-time and part-time kindergarten through 9th grade students this year.
+Will continue to add high school grades each consecutive school year.

 Classes will be 3 days per week in-school learning and 2 days per week in-home (satellite) learning.
 We will meet on Monday, Tuesday and Thursday.
 Friday will also be a day for community activities, field trips, parent education, and staff education as appropriate.

 Oak Grove is responsible to direct the education and maintain the grades towards diplomas while the parents serve as guides and facilitators in the satellite classrooms.

-Classes will incorporate a universal design for education where multiple modalities are used to enhance student learning across the board.
-An instructional learning therapist and occupational therapist, along with certified teachers, are on staff to assist with this design.
+Classes incorporate a universal design for education where multiple modalities are used to enhance student learning.

 In this setting, parents are partners with educators.
 The school is responsible for directing the education and maintaining the grades towards diplomas while the parents serve as guides and facilitators in the home (satellite) classrooms.
 This method provides the time for parents to build character in their children’s lives and strengthen their relationships while educating.